Department of Finance

 FIN 6943.
 Finance Internship.
 (0-0) 3 Credit Hours.

-Prerequisites: Graduate standing, 15 semester credit hours of graduate work, and consent of instructor.
+Prerequisite: Graduate standing, 15 semester credit hours of graduate work, and consent of instructor.
 Internship must be approved in advance by the Internship Coordinator and the student’s Graduate Advisor of Record.
 Cannot count as a finance elective toward the M.B.A. with a concentration in Finance.

 FIN 6953.
 Independent Study.
 (0-0) 3 Credit Hours.

+Prerequisite: Graduate standing and permission in writing (form available) from the instructor and the student’s Graduate Advisor of Record.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
 For students needing specialized work not normally or not often available as part of the regular course offerings.
 May be repeated for credit, but not more than 6 hours, regardless of discipline, will apply to the degree.
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 6961.
 Comprehensive Examination.
 (0-0) 1 Credit Hour.

+Prerequisite: Approval of the appropriate Graduate Program Committee to take the Comprehensive Examination.
 Independent study course for the purpose of taking the Comprehensive Examination.
 May be repeated as many times as approved by the Graduate Program Committee.
 Enrollment is required each term in which the Comprehensive Examination is taken if no other courses are being taken that term.
 The grade report for the course is either “CR” (satisfactory performance on the Comprehensive Examination) or “NC” (unsatisfactory performance on the Comprehensive Examination).
-Differential Tuition: $129.
+This course has Differential Tuition.

 FIN 6971.
 Special Problems.
 (1-0) 1 Credit Hour.